 When it comes to the gift of being faithful, the Rev. Earl Bible stands out for many who know of his ministry as a licensed local pastor in West Virginia, U.S.A.
-For the past 33 years, Bible has served four mountain churches in the Alleghany Charge of the West Virginia Conference.
+For the past 33 years, Bible has served four mountain churches in the Potomac Highlands District of the West Virginia Conference.
 He alternates preaching at two churches on one Sunday morning and two on the next.
 The four congregations, which total approximately 100 members, come together on fifth Sundays.
 Bible also leads a Bible study at one of the churches each Sunday night and at another on Thursday evenings.
 For eight summers before he retired from the nearby Hanover Shoe Company, Bible spent his vacation traveling to Wesley Theological Seminary in Washington, D.C., to take the courses required of local pastors.
 He and his wife, Doris, continue to farm, raising vegetables and livestock, including cows and sheep.
 At 80, Bible has no plans to slow down.

 "I'll go, probably, as long as the Lord allows," he said.